4 - Making garden candles

 You can use a double-sided sticker, but I find it easier to pour a base of liquid paraffin and then, after the paraffin has hardened, tighten the wick.

-4 Pouring the mold is not unimportant.
-Because of the thick wick that is not waxed, you will have to pour over the wick.
-By pouring over the wick, the wick will be better soaked by the paraffin, this makes the candle burn stable and not 'dance' while burning.
-Air in a wick/candle makes the candle unstable and will smoke and go out with a small gust of wind.
-Our wicks are braided in such a way that the wick easily absorbs paraffin.
+4. Pouring the candle into the mold is important.
+Because of the thick, unwaxed wick, you'll need to pour over it.
+Pouring over the wick allows the paraffin to saturate the wick better, ensuring the candle burns steadily and doesn't "dance" while burning.
+Air in a wick/candle makes the candle unstable, and it will smoke and go out with a slight gust of wind.
+Our wicks are braided so that the wick easily absorbs paraffin.

 Finally: